-The difference between ultrashort and subnanosecond laser drives is distinctly clear from figure 10.
+The difference between ultrashort and subnanosecond laser drives is distinctly visible from figure 10.
 Whereas there is a relatively prolonged acceleration interval in the subnanosecond case, in the ultrashort case the velocity trajectory starts from high value and after that only decelerates with time.
-Let's mention that in the subnanosecond case an acceleration continues after the instant t = 0 when the maximum of a laser pump is achieved.
+Let us mention that in the subnanosecond case an acceleration continues after the instant t=0 when the maximum of a laser pump is achieved.
 Thus intensity begins to decrease while velocity still increases.
-Increase of velocity continues approximately up to $t{max-vel} = 20 - 25$ ps after maximum of a pump at the instant t = 0.
+Increase of velocity continues approximately up to $t{\text{max-vel}} = 20$ -25 ps after maximum of a pump at the instant t=0.